Ok, just kidding. That is me trying to dumpster dive at Aldi…my technique could use some improvement.

-During a break in sessions at FinCon17, a few friends and I sat discussing the idea of a FIRE based cohousing community.
+During a break in sessions at FinCon17, a few friends and I sat discussing the idea of a FIRE based co-housing community.
 Though that idea in itself wasn’t new, we were trying to decide what it was that we ourselves would want.
 Beyond surrounding ourselves with like-minded people; location, weather, and commitment ranked high on our list of importance.
 Cost was the other big factor (duh).
-We wanted something easy to maintain that didn’t require a full-on time commitment – many of us have kids or like to travel, after all!
+We wanted something easy to maintain that didn’t require a full time commitment – many of us have kids or like to travel, after all!
 We wanted something that would be easy to lock and leave.
 The cost had to be proportionate to our overall wealth, meaning if it cost too much we would feel it necessary to spend the majority of our time there or capitalize on it in some other way such as renting while away.
-The location had to have easy (hopefully walkable or bikeable) access to resources such as grocery stores, recreational outdoor activities, and for me, a library.
-It was at this point that the caboose popped into my head and spewed out of my mouth.
+The location had to have easy (hopefully walkable or bikeable) access to resources such as grocery stores, recreational outdoor activities, and for me, a library… and BAM – that quirky line of cabooses popped into my head.
 Everything we were looking for was there.
 In Lake Geneva, WI.

 That entire story to get to the point – I now own one.
 And my friend, Marla, owns one too.
-We each bought one of the two cabeese included in the listing.
+We each bought one of the two caboose included in the listing.

 The details beyond the purchase price are as follows:

 - Assessments run $450 x 3 times a year + a $300 October assessment = $1650

 - Both came fully furnished